 Documentation Consideration

-None
+Documentation assistance will be required with formulating the definitions for the wait types.

 Appendix 1 – Implementation Notes

 A number of changes were introduced during implementation in response to QA and PM requests and in order to fulfill technical requirements.
 For completeness these changes are delineated below.
 The same appendix is being included for both the Server Waits and Query Waits specifications.